-I’m eligible for a vaccine.
+I’m eligible for a booster vaccine.
 How long is the wait?

 Is the vaccine mandatory?

-No, it is voluntary.
-De Blasio told NY1 on Jan.
-11 that making the vaccines voluntary for city workers is the “right approach,” since some people are wary of potential side effects.
+Health experts have consistently found that the vaccine is safe.
 Some vaccine recipients have reported flu-like symptoms after receiving the vaccine, and there have been a very small number of anaphylactic allergic reactions, though none of the vaccines have led to serious safety concerns, health experts have repeatedly said.
 You cannot get COVID-19 from the vaccine.

 Who is next in line to receive the vaccine?